xinuzo/xinuzo/README.md

 # Hi there, I'm Rendi Adinata

-I'm a mathematics undergraduate and software developer bridging the gap between abstract mathematical concepts and modern software engineering.
+I'm a mathematics undergraduate student :D . (will add more later)

 ### 🔭 What I'm working on
 * TBD